M66B/FairEmail/FAQ.md

 * Create an account [here](https://platform.openai.com/signup)
 * Create an API key [here](https://platform.openai.com/account/api-keys)
-* Copy the API key and paste it in the corresponding field of the miscellaneous-settings tab page
+* Copy the API key and paste it in the corresponding field of the integration settings
 * Enable the OpenAI switch

 <br>